hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 - 1.3: BSS=0x67c bytes
 - 1.5: BSS=0x644 bytes (6 contexts, firmware, gets loaded by `sceUtility*LoadModule`)

-## Atrac3+
+## Atrac3/Atrac3+

-An Atrac3+ stream is usually stored in a standard WAVE file, which uses the RIFF container format.
+An Atrac3/Atrac3+ stream is usually stored in a standard WAVE file, which uses the RIFF container format.
 There's also the possibility of storing it in an AA3 file, a proprietary and simpler format.

 WAVE files contain standard looping information.
 Only the first loop is used.

+Most games only use Atrac3+ audio, but a few games (especially early games and PSX ports do use the older, less efficient Atrac3 codec).

+### Games using Atrac3 (not plus)

+* Patapon
+* Mega Man Powered Up
+* A lot more...

 ## Coordinate systems for offsets